 Plus, as we were now learning, the house had not been built for children.
 It was full of open shelving, which our toddler gleefully stripped bare.
 The stairways were open, steep, and impossible to add safety gates to.
 And the cast-iron radiators were scalding to touch yet still left the rooms chilly.

-It was time for a change, and as soon as our downstairs neighbors had moved out and we’d saved up some money, we decided to renovate the house and convert it into a single family.
+It was time for a change, and as soon as our downstairs neighbors had moved out and we’d saved up some money, we decided to renovate the house and convert it into a single-family.
 We would tear it down to the studs and start afresh, we agreed.
-We’d clear out all the old, leftover stuff and make it exactly what we wanted: a perfect clean slate for our family.
+We’d clear out all the old, leftover stuff and make it exactly what we wanted: a perfectly clean slate for our family.

 The first thing the workers found was the typewriter.
 “It was hidden way back in the attic,” they told me.
 “Do you want to keep it?”

 It was an old Sears plug-in from the ‘70s, beige.
 THE COMMUNICATOR, read the label on the front.
 A thick layer of dust coated the case.
 It must have been up there for ages, I thought, peeking into its heart.
 Decades’ worth of letters overlapped on the ribbon inside, gray against the black, so many that I couldn’t make out a single word.
 What had this machine typed, I wondered: business agreements, love notes, a will?
 Who had used it, and who had left it in the attic for us to find?”

 - 0 Comment